 The Construction Crew undertakes many infrastructure projects not normally carried out by Friends in other Gardens - such as small timber and steel construction jobs, concreting paths, establishing and maintaining walking tracks, installing watering systems, building retaining walls, drainage works and garden edging, and some general maintenance of Gardens' facilities.

 The Propagation Crew is responsible for the production of seedlings for planting out in the Gardens.
-Working from seeds and cuttings sourced in the gardens, they aim to produce plants not normally available from our other local main sources, the Coolum Coastcare, Florabunda and Barung community nurseries.
-Surplus stock can be sold to visitors if it is suitable for backyard planting.
+Working from seeds and cuttings sourced in the gardens, they aim to produce plants not normally available from other sources.

 Smaller gardening groups get together on Thursday and Friday mornings, and are mainly involved in garden bed development and maintenance.

 had to fight nature

 in order to survive,

 The Guides Group consists of trained volunteers who provide visitors with regular guided walks; booked tailored group walks; and walks at special events in the Gardens.
 Each guide shares their unique insight into particular areas of the Gardens and the conservation of Australian bushland environments.
 Upcoming guided walks are advertised here.
 Bookings can be made for larger groups upon request.
 More information can be found here.